ShayHassidim/xap-docs/site/content/xap102adm/memoryxtend-ohr.markdown

 # JVM Configuration

-Configure the maximum off-heap(direct) memory that the JVM will allocate: -XX:MaxDirectMemorySize=100G, off-heap(direct) memory is separate from the JVM heap allocated by -Xmx.
+Configure the maximum off-heap (direct) memory that the JVM will allocate using the `-XX:MaxDirectMemorySize` property.
+This is off-heap(direct) memory pool that is separate from the JVM heap allocated by the `-Xmx`.

-The value allocated by `-XX:MaxDirectMemorySize` must not exceed physical RAM, and should likely to be less than total available RAM.
-Default value of `-XX:MaxDirectMemorySize` is depends on your JVM version, Oracle Java default is 64mb.
+The value set for the `-XX:MaxDirectMemorySize` must not exceed physical RAM and should likely to be less than total available RAM.
+Default value of `-XX:MaxDirectMemorySize` depends on your JVM version - Oracle JVM default is 64MB.

 Configuring an IMDG (Space) with BlobStore should be done via the `MapDBBlobStoreDataPolicyFactoryBean`, or the `MapDBBlobStoreConfigurer`.
 For example: